amitvmehndiratta/IVIM-DKI-MRMP2021-old/README.md

   -'tv3d.m': Function which calculates 3D TV penalty.
 Please see ref.
 [1] and [2](https://aapm.onlinelibrary.wiley.com/doi/abs/10.1002/mp.12520) for more details on the implementation of TV function.

-If you use this function in research, please cite:
+If you use toolbox or functions in research, please cite:

 Malagi, A. V. et al. (2021).
 IVIM-DKI differentiation between prostate cancer and benign prostatic hyperplasia: comparison of 1.5T vs. 3T MRI.
 Magnetic Resonance Materials in Physics, Biology and Medicine.